 (Step 9).
 Gross Meter Installation (Import / Export)

 In most states & territories, we must work with the electricity distributor and retailer to coordinate your import/export or gross meter installation.
 This is usually managed through a distributor or third party meter installer.
 In some places, this work is allowed prior to the solar installation, and this needs to be scheduled accordingly as installers work on existing orders.
 This may result in slight delays between system installation and final commissioning.
 Our experienced operations team will facilitate this process with a view to minimising any delays caused by third parties.

 Once your new electricity meter is installed and commissioned, the meter installer may commission your system (by switching on DC and AC breakers by the inverter – in some states/territories this is done by meter installers, in others not).
 Always check to see that your system is turned on and operating at the next available daytime opportunity (remember that being a solar power system, it will not be operational at night).

 Consult your Solar Shop Australia owner’s manual for the procedure to turn on your system.
 If you are still unsure, you can always contact us on 1300 786 769 and we will assist you through the start-up procedure.

 Congratulations!
 At this point your Grid Connect Solar System will be generating clean, pollution free electricity, helping you to do your bit toward a zero emission future.

+We encourage you to familiarise yourself with the operation, monitoring and maintenance of your Grid-connect solar system.
 Please read the provided owner’s manuals.
-New system owners often have queries or concerns about their system’s operation, and how to read and understand what the inverter may be saying with system status or error messages.
+New system owners sometimes have queries or concerns about their system’s operation and the manual will help understand the inverter system status or error messages.

-If you still require assistance or clarification, you may contact Solar Shop’s technical support hotline on 133 765.
+If you still require assistance or clarification, you may contact Solar Shop’s technical support hotline on 1300 786 769.